Produce Spotlight: The Ultimate Guide To Onions

 Yellow onions: These are the “all-purpose” onions.
 They are used most often and get sweeter as they cook.
 These are perfect for stews, sautés or caramelizing.
 An example of a yellow onion is a Spanish onion.

-White onions: These tend to have a slightly sharper flavor and are more commonly used raw for salsas or chutneys.
+White onions: These tend to have a little bit sharper of a flavor and are more commonly used raw for salsas or chutneys.
 However, they can be sautéed for a variety of dishes.

 Sweet onions: These, as the name would suggest, are the sweetest and mildest of the onions.
 They lack the sharpness and acidity of other onions.
 Types of sweet onions include Vidalia and Walla Walla.